marcoalopez/GrainSizeTools/DOCS/imageJ_tutorial.md

 Herwegh, M., 2000.
 A new technique to automatically quantify microstructures of fine-grained carbonate mylonites: two-step etching combined with SEM imaging and image analysis.
 J. Struct.
 Geol.
 22, 391-400. doi:[10.1016/S0191-8141(99)00165-0](http://www.sciencedirect.com/science/article/pii/S0191814199001650)

 > This paper uses digital backscatter electron images on previously chemically attacked samples to distinguish between two mineral phases.
-The author uses the NIH Image and the LGB method for the grain segmentation.
+The author uses the NIH Image and the LGB method (referred above) for the grain segmentation.

 Russ, J.C., 2011.
 The image processing handbook.
 CRC Press.
 Taylor & Francis Group

 > This is a general-purpose book on image analysis written by professor John C. Russ from the Material Sciences and Engineering at North Carolina State University.
-Although the book is not specifically focused on rocks, structural geology or thin sections, it covers a wide variety of procedures in image analysis and contain very nice examples of image enhancement, segmentation techniques or characterizing shapes among others.
-I find the text very clear and well-written.
-If you want a general-purpose image analysis book, this is a good one.
+Although the book is not specifically focused on structural geology, thin sections, or even rocks, it covers a wide variety of procedures in image analysis and contain very nice examples of image enhancement, segmentation techniques or shapes characterization among others.
+I find the text very clear and well-written, so if you want a general-purpose image analysis book, this is a good one.

 [next section](https://github.com/marcoalopez/GrainSizeTools/blob/master/DOCS/references.md)
 [table of contents](https://github.com/marcoalopez/GrainSizeTools/blob/master/DOCS/tableOfContents.md)